Backseat Drivers of Alabama is a 501c3 Organization registered and operating in the State of Alabama.

 It is advised not to accept a drivers personal contact information for the purpose of securing a cheaper ride from them personally.
 Sure, while there are many drivers out there who are harmless and are only looking to receive better pay for their time, there are also those who might have other interests in mind.
 Yet there is no real way to be able to tell which driver you might meet.
 So, to avoid even the possibility of that situation going wrong, stick to keeping your experience with Uber drivers within the Uber platform.
 That way, you may always benefit from Ubers safety tools, such as having a friend track your ride, having the ability to report your drivers behavior, and basically having control.
 Once you get into a person's vehicle when you are NOT an Uber passenger, your safety is on you.
 And while they may have been an Uber Driver when you met them, they are not an Uber Driver if they are not logged in and accepting rides through the app.

-• Ladies, consider using a male name on your profile.
+• Ladies, consider using just your last name on your profile.

 There have been instances where certain drivers are being seletive of what rides they accept based upon the passengers gender.
-Using a male name on your profile is not such a bad idea as a means of avoiding drivers who might be selective.
-If your name is listed as a male name, naturally, you will avoid these drivers as they will decline your ride because they won't see a female name.
+Using only your last name on your profile is not such a bad idea as a means of avoiding drivers who might be selectively seeking female passengers.
+If your name is listed as your last name name, naturally, you will avoid these drivers as they will decline your ride because they won't see a female name.

 Disclaimer